cvzwkk/portal/assets/docs/universe/space/Quasars/readme.md

    $\[ W_{\lambda} \propto L_{\text{cont}}^{-\beta} \]$

    This effect is observed in some quasars and helps to understand the behavior of emission lines with respect to luminosity.

-These equations provide insights into various properties, relationships, and characteristics of quasars, allowing astronomers to model, analyze, and interpret their behaviors and physical processes.

 1. **Black Hole Spin and Accretion Disk Properties:** The dimensionless spin parameter $(\(a\))$ of a rotating black hole is related to its angular momentum $(\(J\))$ and mass $(\(M\))$: